torch-core/tep-vault-standard/tep-vault.md

     - If deposit fails for the following reasons, MUST refund Jetton and send [OP_VAULT_NOTIFICATION_FP](#op_vault_notification_fp) with `failureCallback.payload` to `initiator`:
         - `depositAmount` exceeds vault limit
         - Minted shares are less than `minShares`
-    - If deposit fails due to invalid sender or other operational errors, SHOULD NOT refund Jetton.
     - On successful share minting, MUST send [OP_VAULT_NOTIFICATION_FP](#op_vault_notification_fp) with `successCallback.payload` to `receiver`.
     - If `receiver` is address none, SHOULD set `receiver` to `initiator`.
     - MUST emit `TOPIC_DEPOSITED` event.